 Graduate Teaching Assistantships are primarily available in English, French, Italian and Spanish.
 GTAs gain valuable experience teaching and/or assisting in undergraduate courses in their disciplines.
 The teaching assistantship includes a $15,000.00 stipend as well as a full tuition waiver.
 Students awarded GTAs are automatically entered into competition for Presidential Fellowships, which add $5,000.00 to the annual stipend.

-Special fellowships for students concentrating their studies in areas related to Peace, Justice and Human Rights are also available on a competitive basis.
+Special fellowships for students concentrating their studies in certain areas are also available on a competitive basis.

 If you are interested in competing for a Graduate Teaching Assistantship, please include in your statement of purpose this request and indicate any prior teaching experience you may have had in your M.A. program or elsewhere.
 Be sure to indicate in which areas you feel qualified to work (English, Spanish, French, Italian, Communication, etc.)